 Should I keep using Windows 7?

-Microsoft isn’t maintaining Windows 7 since the beginning of 2020, so the system is out of date and vulnerable.
+Microsoft hasn’t maintained Windows 7 since the beginning of 2020, so the system is outdated and vulnerable.
 However, you can still keep it safe using Windows 7 antivirus software.

 Another problem is that many developers aren’t making software for Windows 7 anymore, so your favorite apps might not work on this OS.

 As you can see, Microsoft and other developers are ready to drop it entirely, so you shouldn’t use it as your main operating system.
 But if you are a fan of the legacy OS, use an online Windows 7 simulator to relive the good old days.

 This might be the right time to consider Windows 11, but you should know that upgrading to Windows 11 from Windows 7 will require a clean install.